khanalg44/cricket_data/03_ipl/README.md

 # Analysing the [IPL](https://www.iplt20.com/) Cricket Data

-- Reading the scorecard from a yaml files
+- Reading the scorecard from a yaml files.
+The match files can be downloaded from [cricsheet website.](https://cricsheet.org/downloads/).
-- Top players (Batsman and Bowler) across various categories.
+- Finding top players (Batsman and Bowler) across various categories.
 - Consistency analysis of different players
 - Finding out the best batsman in IPL.